-As with the passenger methodology, the Great Circle Distance (GCD) (in km) between the input airports is used, in order to estimate the fuel burned (in kg), and thus estimate the CO2 emissions.

-A correction factor is introduced in order to take into account the distance flown in excess of the GCD due to stacking, traffic and weather-driven corrections.

-The table below shows the GCD correction factor used.
+As in the passenger methodology, the Great Circle Distance (GCD) (in km) between the input airports is used, to estimate the fuel burned (in kg), and thus estimate the CO_2 emissions.
+A correction factor is introduced to take into account the distance flown in excess of the GCD due to stacking, traffic and weather-driven corrections.
+The table 2 below shows the GCD correction factor used.